Skip to content

 Spend Alerts

 Set a monthly spend cap or a per-endpoint alert from the Alerts panel in the dashboard.
-The platform will email you (and optionally pause the endpoint) when the threshold is hit.
+Socaity emails you (and optionally pauses the endpoint) when the threshold is hit.

 Optimisation Checklist

-• Profile VRAM usage and downgrade GPU class if headroom > 40%.
+• Profile VRAM usage and downgrade the GPU class if headroom exceeds 40%.

-• Keep at least one warm replica for latency-sensitive endpoints with steady traffic.
+• Keep at least one warm replica on RunPod for latency-sensitive endpoints with steady traffic.

-• Pre-extract embeddings and voice profiles; avoid re-processing the same inputs.
+• Pre-extract embeddings and voice profiles.
+Do not re-process the same inputs.

 • Use deterministic seeds for cache-able outputs.

-• Tune the scale-down delay so warm replicas stay alive after a burst without paying for long idle periods.
+• Tune the RunPod scale-down delay so warm replicas stay alive after a burst without billing for long idle periods.